Barakaldo: Tourism

 Tourists visit sites in Barakaldo such as the Botanic Garden, the Bilbao Exhibition Centre, the medieval Bridge of Castrexana, and some of the city's street sculptures.
 In July, the town celebrates "Las Fiestas del Carmen," which includes open-air concerts and large fairs.

 Sports

-Barakaldo is represented by the Barakaldo Club de Fútbol in Spain's Segunda División B. They play home games at the Estadio Nuevo Lasesarre.
-A second team, SD Retuerto Sport, plays in Tercera División.
-Local league teams include Gurutzeta KFT, UD Burtzeña, Pauldarrak FKT, Zuazo C.F. and S.C.D.
+Barakaldo is represented by the Barakaldo Club de Fútbol in Spain's Primera Federación.
+They play home games at the Estadio Nuevo Lasesarre.
+Local league teams include Gurutzeta KFT, SD Retuerto Sport, UD Burtzeña, Pauldarrak FKT, Zuazo C.F. and S.C.D.
 Dosa-Salesianos.

 Handball has played a part in Barakaldo's tradition.
 Now, two teams are present in competitions: Club Balonmano Zuazo Femenino, playing in División de Honor Femenina de Balonmano, and Club Balonmano Barakaldo who plays in the Liga ASOBAL.

 Bizkaia Arena is an indoor arena with a capacity of 18,640.
 It hosted some games of the 2014 FIBA Basketball World Cup.